Frequently Asked Questions

 Where can we find your products?

-We're aiming to partner with a few shops and small businesses around town to provide local pickup options, if online shopping isn't your thing.
-If you head over to the contact page and join the newsletter, you'll be the first to know when we're in stores!
+We're aiming to partner with a few shops and small businesses around town to provide local pickup options.

 How can I get involved?

-The easiest way to get involved right now would be to volunteer for Vancouver Food Runners as a food rescue driver.
+The easiest way to get involved is to volunteer for Vancouver Food Runners as a food rescue driver!
+Volunteers deliver surplus ingredients to us, drive the fully-cooked meals to six different non-profits in Vancouver.